MMSplice

 channels derived from the one-hot encoded `input_ids`.
 MMSplice uses

-four `A/C/G/T` channels; `N`, padding, special, and unknown tokens are
+four `A/C/G/U` channels; `N`, padding, special, and unknown tokens are

 encoded as all-zero columns by the embedding layer.

-Defaults to 4 (the `ACGT` nucleobase alphabet).
+Defaults to 4 (the `ACGU` nucleobase alphabet).

 modules: